diptodeydip/P2p_chat_app_using_Socket_Programming/README.md

 It was developed as a part of the coursework for Computer Networking lab course (3/2)

 ## About App
-Using this app you can chat with others.
+Using this app you can chat with others who are connected in a same network.
 Just you have to know their Ip addresses and the Port addresses they are using to create server.

 Features: